TheOdinProject/curriculum/javascript/react-js/router.md

 - Explain how you add page routing to a React project
 - Explain the core three components of React Router
+- Explain how to ensure accurate routing to React components

 ### React Router